Vulnerability in Citrix ADC and Gateway: If you run Citrix in your network, this is a must-read

-Take these steps to mitigate attempts of attack.
+Until a permanent fix is available (expected in the coming weeks for versions 10.5 through 13.x), take these steps in the interim to mitigate attempts of attack.
 The steps involve running a series of commands from the command line interface of the appliance to create a responder action and policy – the priority of which should be set to 1 – and a precautionary reboot.
 These actions should thwart potential attackers and return some of their requests with HTTP 403 FORBIDDEN responses.

 Inaction is risky

 The bottom line – this vulnerability is becoming more widely known, and if you use Citrix ADC or Gateway, it is critical to take action now.
 At the very least, organizations should apply Citrix’s mitigation steps as soon as possible but we strongly encourage you to also check for any scanning or arbitrary code execution that may have already happened.